-The Commission also expresses its gratitude to religious adherents in South Korea, Europe, and North America from a variety of faiths - Buddhist, Catholic, Protestant, and Chondokyo - and to faith-based humanitarian aid workers who took the time to inform the Commission of their observations on policy and practice in the DPRK today.
+The Commission also expresses its gratitude to religious adherents in South Korea, Europe, and North America from a variety of faiths-Buddhist, Catholic, Protestant, and Chondokyo-and to faith-based humanitarian aid workers who informed the Commission about their observations on policy and practice in the DPRK today.

-Finally, thanks also to the Korean graduate students at Handong International Law School and Ashin University for conducting the interviews with the former North Koreans.
+Finally, thanks go also to the Korean graduate students at Handong International Law School and Ashin University for conducting the interviews with the former North Koreans.